Defining Co-Occurring Disorders

 Prevalence of Addiction and Mental Disorders

 Millions of people across the country experience both addiction and mental illness.
-Nearly 9.2 million people have a co-occurring disorder.
+According to Substance Abuse and Mental Health Services Administration (SAMSHA), nearly 9.2 million people have a co-occurring disorder.
 You can experience a substance use disorder without having a diagnosable mental illness, just as you can be diagnosed with a mental illness and never develop an addiction.
 However, if you are diagnosed with a substance use disorder, there is a strong possibility that you may have a mental disorder, and the reverse is true.
 If you are diagnosed with one, there is a strong possibility that you could develop a substance use problem.
 Researchers have found that half of the people who develop a substance use disorder will also develop a mental illness and vice-versa.
+Therefore, a patient that is in need of alcohol or drug addiction rehab treatment may also need to undergo inpatient mental health treatment.